Your Best Understanding Blood Pressure Guide (Hypertension high BP)

 How Do You Feel When You Have High Blood Pressure?

-You can have high blood pressure without knowing it because there may be no symptoms.
+You can get high blood pressure without knowing it because there may be no symptoms.

-For some, these are some of the signs that they may experience:
+For some, these are some of the signs that high blood pressure will increase your risk:

 - Serious headaches